delgesu1/ArcoScribeApp/docs/ArcoScribeApp_Functionality_Overview.md

 ## Key Features & Workflow

 1.  **Audio Recording**:
-    *   Users can record audio directly within the app using the device microphone.
+    *   The app features a custom native iOS module (`AudioRecorderModule`) for robust and reliable audio recording.
+    *   Supports long-duration recordings (e.g., 1+ hours), even when the app is backgrounded or the device is locked.
+This is achieved by leveraging iOS's "audio" background mode and direct `AVAudioSession` management.
+    *   Automatically segments long recordings into manageable chunks (e.g., 15-minute configurable duration) to prevent data loss and improve stability.
+Each segment is properly finalized before a new one begins.
+    *   Gracefully handles system events such as audio session interruptions (e.g., phone calls), app backgrounding/foregrounding, and route changes.
+    *   Manages microphone permissions and checks for sufficient disk space before and during the recording process to prevent errors.
-    *   Recordings are saved locally to the device's storage.
+    *   Recordings are saved locally to the device's storage with detailed metadata, including paths to individual segments.
-    *   Basic metadata (date, duration, etc.) is stored alongside the audio file.

 2.  **Transcription Process**:
     *   Users can initiate transcription for a selected recording.